-Best Master’s in Library Science (MLIS) Online Programs
+Exploring 2024’s Best Online Master’s in Library Science (MLIS) Programs

 Unleash your potential as an information professional by earning a master’s in library science online.
-Discover the best MLIS programs and learn about possible careers and earnings for professionals with this degree.
+Discover top MLIS programs and learn about possible careers and salaries for professionals with this degree.

-Experts in library science curate knowledge and increase access to information.
+Experts in library science curate knowledge and increase access to invaluable information.
 They organize and catalog material and assist patrons from a variety of information-rich industries by determining and efficiently meeting research needs.
-Earning an online master’s in library science gives you the credentials for working in a variety of areas, such as a library or a university research unit, as an archivist or research assistant, and as a marketing and communications specialist.
+By earning an online master’s in library science (MLIS), you can earn the necessary credentials to work in various settings — like a library or university research unit — as an archivist or research assistant.
+Of course, these are just some of the possibilites earning an MLIS can offer.

 About the ranking